cd-lewer/hub/content/post/this-is-it.md

 ---
 title: "This is it"
 date: 2025-06-10T23:36:48-05:00
-draft: true
+draft: false
 ---

 # This is it

-She came with her parents today to take the rest of her things.
+She came with her parents today to take the rest of her things and some of mine.

 She doesn't have enough room for all of the things she wants to take.